NOTE: Rarely will an auditor make a home visit. Photographs of your office should suffice.

 Simplified square footage method:

-Beginning with 2013 tax returns (filed in 2014), the IRS has begun a simplified option for claiming the deduction.
+Beginning with 2013 tax returns, the IRS began a simplified option for claiming the deduction.
 This new method uses a prescribed rate multiplied the allowable square footage used in the home.
-For 2013 the prescribed rate is $5 per square foot with a maximum of 300 square feet.
+For 2014 the prescribed rate is $5 per square foot with a maximum of 300 square feet.
 The space must still be dedicated to the business activity as described above.

 With the simplified method, if the office measures 150 square feet, for example, then the deduction would be $750 (150 x $5).